Nunavut Including Baffin Island

 Floe Edge Trip, June 2 – 9, 2006

 Much of what happens on Baffin is governed by the ice conditions, and this trip was no exception.
-Trips generally head to the floe edge east of Pond, about 3 or 4 hours by snowmachine.
+Trips generally head to the floe edge east of Pond, about three or four hours by snowmachine.
 But in early June 2006 there was no floe edge there.
-We had to take a 10 hour trip to the northern tip of Baffin, where the satellite pictures showed a more promising floe edge was developing.
+And so we had to take a ten hour trip to the northern tip of Baffin, where the satellite pictures showed a more promising floe edge was developing.

 We set up camp below an abandoned research station, pitching our tents on the sea ice.
-And it was here that we spent the next 5 days and nights.
-From the cliffs above camp we could see a floe-edge of sorts a few kilometres away, but there was at least 1km's worth of rough ice between us and the ocean; ice too rough for the snow machines to get through.
+And it was here that we spent the next five days and nights.
+From the cliffs above camp we could see a floe-edge of sorts a few kilometres away, but there was at least a kilometre of rough ice between us and the ocean; ice too rough for the snow machines to get through.
 But the floe edge changes quickly.

 There was no particular routine over the next four days, with plans changing according to the weather.
-Because the floe edge, and often the weather, wasn't co-operating, we spent time looking at icebergs, walking along the cliffs, watching bears, and sheltering from force 10 gales, driving rain and snow.
-But during our last day the floe edge opened up and we managed to find a path through the pack ice that allowed use to get within earshot of the Narwhals.
-I've listed some details of the mammals we saw in the next section.
-But first a few general observations on the trip.
+Because the floe edge, and often the weather, wasn’t co-operating, we spent time looking at icebergs, walking along the cliffs, watching bears, and sheltering from force 10 gales, driving rain and snow.
+But during our last day the floe edge opened up and we managed to find a path through the pack ice, to get within earshot of the Narwhals.
+I’ve listed some details of the mammals we saw in the next section.
+But first a few general observations about the trip.

-I was surprised by the number of bears we saw (at least 10 separate animals, probably more), and quite how dangerous they are considered to be.
-We had a 24 hour bear-watch running at camp, with loaded rifles strategically positioned.
-This approach struck me as somewhat over cautious until I better understood how large a 4m long, 800kg carnivore really is when you see one up close.
-And then I heard some of the local's bear attack stories.
-They are fast, sneaky and they aren't scared.
+I was surprised by the number of bears we saw (at least 10 separate animals, probably more), and how dangerous they are considered to be.
+We mounted a 24 hour bear-watch at camp, with loaded rifles strategically positioned.
+This approach struck me as somewhat over cautious until I better understood how large a 4 m long, 800 kg carnivore really is when you see one up close.
+And then I heard some of the local’s bear attack stories.
+They are fast, sneaky and not at all scared.

 Given the number of bears around, the guides were understandably reluctant to let people wander off.
-That makes perfect sense, though it can also be a bit frustrating - it means that if you are keener than the rest of the group to go off and look for the local fauna you might have to make do with using your binoculars from the campsite (or in my case wander up to the research station above camp every now and again, to risk life, limb and a lecture).
+That makes perfect sense, though it was also a bit frustrating.
+If you are keener than the rest of the group to go off and look for the local fauna you might have to make do with using your binoculars from the campsite, or in my case wander up to the research station above camp every now and again, to risk life, limb and a lecture.